TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 Once you log in to your Red Hat account, the pull secret should be available to download at https://console.redhat.com/openshift/install/azure/aro-provisioned

-Download the pull secret, copy it in current directory and add executable permission to this file.
+Download the pull secret, copy it to the current directory and add executable permission to this file.

 ```bash
 chmod +x pull-secret.txt